Skip to content

 # Check the policy for auto-generated rules

-k get clusterpolicy advanced-kca-exercise -o yaml | grep "name: autogen"
+kubectl get clusterpolicy advanced-kca-exercise -o yaml | grep "name: autogen"

 Terminal window

-k get policyreport -A
+kubectl get policyreport -A

-• The non-compliant Pod (test-fail) is blocked with a clear error message
+• The non-compliant Pod (test-fail) is blocked with a clear error message.

-• The compliant Pod (test-pass) is admitted
+• The compliant Pod (test-pass) is admitted to the API server.

 Terminal window